Independent Policy Gradient for Large-Scale Markov Potential Games: Sharper Rates, Function Approximation, and Game-Agnostic Convergence: Introduction

-\tc{black}{Policy gradient methods~\citep{williams1992simple,sutton2000policy} have received significant attention for both single-agent~\citep{bhandari2019global,agarwal2021theory} and multi-agent RL problems~\citep{daskalakis2020independent,Wei2021LastiterateCO}.} Independent policy gradient ~\citep{zhang2021multi,ozdaglar2021independent} is probably the most practical protocol in multi-agent RL, where each player behaves myopically by only observing her own rewards and actions (as well as the system states), \tc{black}{while individually optimizing its own policy.} More importantly, independent learning dynamics \tc{black}{do not} scale exponentially with the number of players in the game.
+Policy gradient methods~\cite{williams1992simple,sutton2000policy} have received significant attention for both single-agent~\cite{bhandari2019global,agarwal2021theory} and multi-agent RL problems~\cite{zhang2019policy,daskalakis2020independent,Wei2021LastiterateCO}.
+Independent policy gradient ~\cite{zhang2021multi,ozdaglar2021independent} is probably the most practical protocol in multi-agent RL, where each player behaves myopically by only observing her own rewards and actions (as well as the system states), while individually optimizing its own policy.
+More importantly, independent learning dynamics do not scale exponentially with the number of players in the game.
 Recently, \citet{daskalakis2020independent,leonardos2021global,zhang2021gradient} have in fact shown that multi-agent RL players could perform policy gradient updates independently, while enjoying global non-asymptotic convergence.
-However, \tc{black}{these} results are only focused on the basic tabular setting in which the value functions are represented by tables; \tc{black}{they do not carry over} to large-scale multi-agent RL problems in which the state space size is potentially infinite and the number of players is large. \tc{black}{This motivates the following question:}
+However, these results are only focused on the basic tabular setting in which the value functions are represented by tables; they do not carry over to large-scale multi-agent RL problems in which the state space size is potentially infinite and the number of players is large.
+This motivates the following question:

-\tc{black}{In this paper, we provide the first affirmative answer to this question for a class of mixed cooperative/competitive Markov games -- the so-called Markov potential games (MPGs)~\citep{macua2018learning,leonardos2021global,zhang2021gradient}.
-In particular, we make the following contributions:} \begin{itemize} \item We propose an independent policy gradient algorithm -- \pref{alg: PMA} -- for learning an $\epsilon$-Nash equilibrium of MPGs with $O(1/\epsilon^2)$ iteration complexity. \tc{black}{In contrast to the existing results~\citep{leonardos2021global, zhang2021gradient}, such iteration complexity does not explicitly depend on the {\it state space size}.}
+In this paper, we provide the first affirmative answer to this question for a class of mixed cooperative/competitive Markov games: Markov potential games (MPGs)~\cite{macua2018learning,leonardos2021global,zhang2021gradient}.
+In particular, we make the following contributions:

+\begin{itemize} \item We propose an independent policy gradient algorithm -- \pref{alg: PMA} -- for learning an $\epsilon$-Nash equilibrium of MPGs with $O(1/\epsilon^2)$ iteration complexity.
+In contrast to the existing results~\cite{leonardos2021global, zhang2021gradient}, such iteration complexity does not explicitly depend on the {\it state space size}.

-\item We consider a linear function approximation setting and design an independent sample-based policy gradient algorithm -- \pref{alg: PMA fa} -- that learns an $\epsilon$-Nash equilibrium with $O(1/\epsilon^5)$ sample complexity. \tc{black}{This appears to be the first result for learning MPGs with function approximation.}
+\item We consider a linear function approximation setting and design an independent sample-based policy gradient algorithm -- \pref{alg: PMA fa} -- that learns an $\epsilon$-Nash equilibrium with $O(1/\epsilon^5)$ sample complexity.
+This appears to be the first result for learning MPGs with function approximation.